-Considering the ML-based FDIA detection method implemented with the exponential linear units (ELU), the ideas of L-BFGS and JSMA are used to generate targeted adversarial examples to modify the state estimates of SE \cite{sayghe2020adlpsse}.
-The L-BFGS based adversarial examples can reduce the FDIA detection accuracy to be lower than 20\% while the non-target JSMA can reduce the FDIA detection accuracy to around 10\%.
+Considering the ML-based FDIA detection method implemented with ELU, the ideas of L-BFGS and JSMA are used to generate targeted adversarial examples to modify the state estimates of SE \cite{sayghe2020adlpsse}.
+The L-BFGS-based adversarial examples can reduce the FDIA detection accuracy to be lower than 20\% while the non-target JSMA can reduce the FDIA detection accuracy to around 10\%.
 However, the adversarial examples are generated without considering the specifics of power systems.
 It is impractical to directly apply the L-BFGS or JSMA method to construct adversarial attacks on the ML-based FDIA detection.

-Moreover, the random adversarial attacks sometimes are not effective due to the constraints introduced by the attacker's incomplete system information, power limits, and BDD \cite{tian2021jae}\cite{tian2021amlfdia}.
+Moreover, random adversarial attacks sometimes are not effective due to the constraints introduced by the attacker's incomplete system information, power limits, and BDD \cite{tian2021jae,tian2021amlfdia}.
 It is suggested that the adversarial attack and FDIA should be jointly designed such that the adversarial perturbations could cover the sensor measurements corrupted by FDIAs.
 Therefore, a measurement-perturbation-based adversarial FDIA is proposed to undermine the NN-based detector with limited sensors being compromised and a state-perturbation-based FDIA is proposed by directly adding adversarial perturbations to state variables to realize perfect stealthy attacks against BDD.
-However, there are several concerns about this work.
+However, there are several concerns about these studies.
 First, since the state variables are usually unknown, it is almost impossible to perturb the state variables to construct the adversarial attack.
-Second, since the adversarial attack is generated in an iterative way, the construction process might suffer from the real-time issue.
+Second, since the adversarial attack is generated iteratively, the construction process might fail due to the system dynamics.

 Since the BDD cannot be violated, the adversarial perturbations added to the corrupted sensor measurements by FDIAs must follow the power flow model \cite{li2021adnn}.
-With this concern, the adversarial perturbation is projected onto the nullspace of the coefficient matrix of the measurement residue, which is inserted into the iterative generation process of adversarial examples.
+With this concern, the adversarial perturbation is projected onto the null space of the coefficient matrix of the measurement residue, which is inserted into the iterative generation process of adversarial examples.
 However, because the projection process is computationally intensive, the attacker might fail to successfully launch the attack as the perturbation needed to be added to the real-time measurement.